Notifications Guide

 Notification Filter Rules (Premium)

-Control when notifications are sent based on stream content using filter rules.
+Control when notifications are sent based on stream content.

 • Title Match: Filter based on stream title content